Robert Still: Music

+Legacy

 Following his death in 1971 his work was neglected.
 The BBC broadcast his Concerto for String Orchestra in 1979 and his Elegie for baritone, chorus and orchestra in 1990.
 (The Elegie, originally written for the Newbury Choral Society, is a setting of Matthew Arnold's poem 'A Summer Night').
 A number of earlier recordings from the 1960s and 1970s were revived for his centenary in 2010.
 The "fearsomely difficult" Violin Concerto was revived on 18 May 2013 in Ealing, London.

-An archive is held at the Jerwood Library of the Performing Arts in Greenwich.
+An archive is held by the British Music Society.